Superconducting order parameter in aperiodic binary systems: Results and discussions

 \section{Results and discussions}

-In this section, we present and discuss our numerical results for both $1$D and $2$D QCs considering various quasiperiodic orderings.
-Since our main results for $2$D QCs qualitatively corroborate with those of $1$D versions, we start with the results for $1$D quasiperiodic chains for pedagogical understanding, followed by results for $2$D QCs for the suitability of the mean-field calculation.
+In this section, we present and discuss our numerical results for both $1$D and $2$D ABSs.
+Since our main results for $2$D ABSs qualitatively corroborate with those of $1$D versions, we start with the results for $1$D aperiodic binary chains for pedagogical understanding, followed by results for $2$D ABSs for the suitability of the mean-field calculation.